 Here are some of the FREE college classes taken recently by students at NOVA Academy:

-American Sign Language I; Beginning Medical Terminology; Beginning Sewing; Elementary Spanish I; Elementary Spanish II; History of Photography; Introduction to Criminal Justice; Introduction to Psychology; Introduction to the Solar System; Law and Society; Math for Liberal Arts Students; Personal Fitness Training; Sports and Society; Statistic and Probability; World Civilizations to the 16th Century
+American Sign Language I; Beginning Medical Terminology; Beginning Sewing; Elementary Spanish I; Elementary Spanish II; History of Photography; Introduction to Criminal Justice; Introduction to Psychology; Introduction to the Solar System; Law and Society; Math for Liberal Arts Students; Personal Fitness Training; Sports and Society; Statistics and Probability; World Civilizations to the 16th Century

 American Sign Language I; American Sign Language II, Automotive Electrical Operation; Beginning Voice; Calculus I; Career/Life Planning and Personal Exploration; Child Growth and Development; Class Piano I; College Algebra; College Study Skills; Computer Keyboarding Speed and Accuracy Development; Elementary Japanese I; Elementary Spanish I; Ethics; Freshman Composition; Fundamentals of Biology; Fundamentals of Biology Laboratory; Fundamentals of Business; History of Animation; History of Film to 1945; Human Anatomy and Physiology; Humanities through the Arts; Introduction to Anthropology; Introduction to Art Concepts; Introduction to Culinary Arts and Hospitality; Introduction to Deaf Studies; Introduction to Digital Media Arts; Introduction to Ethnic Studies; Introduction to Interpersonal Communication; Introduction to Keyboarding; Introduction to Legal Studies; Introduction to Lifespan Psychology; Introduction to Philosophy; Introduction to Psychology; Introduction to Sport Medicine; Introduction to the Solar System; Introduction to Theatre; Introduction to Women’s Studies; Introductory Sociology; Legal Environment of Business; Legal Terminology; Mexican American History in the United States; Microsoft Office; Microsoft Outlook; Music Appreciation; Music Theory and Musicianship II; Natural Sciences; Principles of Marketing; Principles of Retailing; Public Speaking; Stress Management; The Business of Music; Watercolor Painting; Women in United States History; World Civilizations to the 16th Century; World Regional Geography